Leasip/msg-renamer/README.md

 # msg-renamer
-This simple script renames downloadedd msg files and renames them based of the information inside the message
+This simple script renames downloaded msg files and renames them based of the information inside the message